xuankimtran/docs-1/pages/katalon-analytics/docs/auto-distributed-execution.md

 When a Test Run is executed, the test sessions will be assigned to the previously configured Agents in this order of priority:

--Idle Agents
+- Idle Agents
--Agents that have not exceeded their Threshold
+- Agents that have not exceeded their Threshold
--Agents with the least number of queued Test Runs
+- Agents with the least number of queued Test Runs

 When an Agent completes a Test Run session, queued jobs that were first assigned to other Agents can be automatically reassigned to this Agent for immediate execution.